OmniFlix/docs/guides/testnets/flixnet-4/upgrades/upgrade_1.md

 Name: upgrade_1

-When: The upgrade is scheduled for block `TBD`, which should be about `TBD`.
+When: The upgrade is scheduled for block `3030800`, which should be about 11:15 UTC on 6th September 2022.

 Details : Check here for detailed change log.